Mopinion-com/mopinion-sdk-ios-swiftpm/README.md

 - [Using callback mode](#callback-mode)
 - [Edit triggers](#edit-triggers)

-## Release notes for version 1.0.0
+## Release notes for version 1.0.0-beta-19
 ### Changes in 1.0.0
 - New native implementation that doesn't require react-native.
 - Built with Xcode 14.2, tested on iOS 16.
 - Support for partial height forms.
 - Minimum iOS version raised to 12.
-- Introduced new state `NO_FORM_WILL_OPEN` to callbacks.
+- Introduced new state `NO_FORM_WILL_OPEN` for callbacks.

 ### Remarks
-- This readme is also included in the github release, which is repackaged for Swift Package Manager.
+- This readme is also included in the GitHub release, which is repackaged for Swift Package Manager.
-- TODO: instructions for cocoapods
+- TODO: update the instructions for swiftpm.

 <br>